egeulgen/pathfindR/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-* There was only 1 NOTE:
+* There was only 1 NOTE in local and travis-ci checks:
-  checking installed package size ...
+* checking installed package size ...
 NOTE installed size is  6.8Mb sub-directories of 1Mb or more:
     R      3.1Mb